-5.1.2 Format String
+6.1.3 Format String

 The root cause of format-string vulnerability lies in the format string, which is an argument to a function in the printf family, (partly) comes from user input.
-The mutation heuristics are to change values in the lineage set of the format string to %n (%s also works), which typically leads to a segmentation fault as %n/%s entails a memory write to a random memory location specified by the corresponding parameter (a random value here); if a crash does not occur, we double the length of the %n input subsequence, eventually resulting in an observable segmentation fault if the format string vulnerability is real.
+The mutation heuristics are to change values in the lineage set of the format string to n (s also works), which typically leads to a segmentation fault as such operation is data dereference; if a crash does not occur, we double the input size of n, eventually resulting in an observable segmentation fault if the format string vulnerability is real.

-We have applied the above format string evidence generation scheme to three real world applications, i.e.. cfingerd-1.4.3, wu-ftpd-2.6.0, and ngircd-0.8.2.
+We have applied the above format string evidence generation scheme to three real world applications, cfingerd-1.4.3, wu-ftpd-2.6.0, i.e.. and ngircd-0.8.2, respectively.
 Due to the limited space, we only describe how we caught the format string vulnerability in cfingerd-1.4.3.
 The vulnerable code is at line 245 of file main.c, where syslog directly uses syslog_str as the format string argument, and part of the argument is user-supplied input (e.g., username).
 In our experiment, we started with a benign username (6 bytes long), and our mutator found syslog called by main contains a non-empty lineage.
 Then it directly changed all these 6 characters to %n, and consequently, a segmentation fault occurred in syslog.
 For this benchmark, we only re-executed the program once and successfully generated the exploit.
 For wu-ftpd and ngircd, our mutator also only used one re-execution based on the benign input.

-5.1.3 Integer Bugs
+6.1.4 Integer Bugs

-There are four types of integer bugs: overflow, underflow, signedness error, and truncation.
+There are four types of integer bugs: overflow, underflow, signedness error, and truncation [29].
 Here we focus on integer overflow, meaning the result of an integer expression exceeds the maximum value regarding its type.
 The other 3 types are similar.
 The benchmark we used is gnupg-1.0.5, which contains an integer overflow and eventually will cause a heap out-of-bound access.
-The vulnerable code is shown in Figure 4.
+The vulnerable code is shown in Figure 5.

+'''

-397 switch(pkttype) {
+397

+switch( pkttype ) {

+case PKT USER ID:

+422

-422 case PKT_USER_ID: / PKT_USER_ID = 13 /
+/ PKT USER TD = 13 /

-423 rc = parse_user_id(inp, pkttype, pktlen, pkt);
+rc = parse_user_id(inp, pkttype, pktlen, pkt );

+423

+1580

-1580 static int
+static int

-1581 parse_user_id(IOBUF inp, int pkttype,
+parse_user_id( IOBUF inp, int pkttype,

+1581

-unsigned long pktlen, PACKET packet)
+unsigned long pktlen, PACKET packet )

 1582

+{

+1583

-1583 byte p;
+bvte p;

-1584 a. a
+1584

-1585 packet->pkt.user id = m alloc
+packet->pkt.user_id = m_alloc

+1585

+(sizeof packet->pkt.user_id

-(sizeof packet->pkt.user_id + pktlen);
++ pktlen);

+1595

-1595 p = packet->pkt.user_id->name;
+p = packet->pkt.user id->name;

+for( ; pktlen; pktlen--, p++ )

-1596 for(; pktlen; pktlen, p++)
+1596

+1597

-1597 p = iobuf_get_noeof(inp);
+p = iobuf_get_noeof(inp);

-1598 p = 0;
+p = 0;

+1598

 1599

+'''

-Figure 4.
-Parse-packet.c of Gnupg-1.0.5
+Figure 5.
+Vulnerable Code in Parse-packet.c of Gnupg-1.0.5